zsun9/mmbforecastdoc/docs/data.md

 	Newly generated vintage data files will appear in `./data`.
 Please move these files to `./data/vintage_data` (and replace the old files when necessary) if you find no mistakes in them.

 !!!Important
-    If more observed variables are included in the vintage data file, please adjust the hyperparameter `p.ExcelColumnUntil` in the Matlab program accordingly.
+    If more observed variables are included in the vintage data file, please adjust the hyper-parameter `p.ExcelColumnUntil` in the Matlab program accordingly.
 More information can be found in [Forecast generation](forecast.md))

 ---